Nukesor/pueue/README.md

 ![Pueue](https://raw.githubusercontent.com/Nukesor/images/master/pueue.png)

-Pueue is a daemon designed for sequential execution of long running heavy load tasks.
-Not being bound to any terminal you can check on your processes from everywhere and the queue will be processed, even if you exit your ssh session.
+Pueue is a daemon designed for sequential and parallel execution of long running heavy load tasks.
+Not being bound to any terminal it is possible to check on your processes from every terminal or using the API.
+And the best part is that the queue will be processed by the daemon, even if you exit your ssh session.

 It provides functionality for:
 - Easy output inspection.
 - Interaction with the running process
 - Manipulation of the scheduled task order
+- Running multiple tasks at once (You can decide how many concurrent tasks you want to run.)

 ## Why should I use it?